hassan23/OpenStreetMap-Project-New-Delhi/README.md

 ```
 ### Listing The Tourist Attraction

-As every body know Delhi us famous for its tourist attractions, we are going to list these.
+As every body know Delhi is famous for its tourist attractions, we are going to list these.
 ```sql
 SELECT Distinct(nodes_tags.value) Attraction
 FROM nodes_tags